 Take a tour to the Vault of the Secret Formula, the Coca-Cola store, or take a picture with the famous Coca-Cola Polar Bear.
 And of course, have a coke while you’re there!

-The World of Coca Cola is open everyday, but hours may vary, so check them first if you’re planning on visiting.
+The World of Coca Cola is open every day, but hours may vary, so check them first if you’re planning on visiting.
 Tickets start at $13.00 for youth and end at $17.00 for adults.

 5. Stone Mountain Park

 The Stone Mountain Park is perfect for the family, or anyone who wants to channel their inner kid.
-There are an abundance of outdoor recreational activities.
+There is an abundance of outdoor recreational activities.
 You can kayak, golf, hike, bike, and lots more.

 If you need a place to stay, the park has an inn called the Park at the Stone Mountain Inn.
-Do this, and you’ll have more time to go to the Geyser Towers, the museum, or catch The Lasershow Spectacular in Mountainvision.
+Do this, and you?ll have more time to go to the Geyser Towers, the museum, or catch The Lasershow Spectacular in Mountainvision.

 Stone Mountain Park is open every day from 10:00-5:00.
 Tickets depend on what you want to do!